All Frequently Asked Questions (FAQs) on this web page were posted April 15, 2014, unless otherwise noted.

 How is the market area defined?
 By where an ESCO operates?

-The ESCO rather than the CMS defines the market where an ESCO will operate.
+The ESCO, rather than the CMS, defines the market in which an ESCO will operate.
 The area that an ESCO defines as its market area may be no larger than two contiguous Medicare core-based statistical areas (CBSA), with permissible inclusion of contiguous rural counties that are not included in a Medicare CBSA.
-An exception would be in the case of rural-based applicants not included in any Medicare CBSA.
-For these applicants, the market area of the ESCO will be defined based on a geographic unit no larger than a state.
+In the case of rural-based applicants not included in any Medicare CBSA, the market area of the ESCO will be defined based on a geographic unit no larger than a state.
 A non-LDO may join aggregation pools either within or across markets.

 The Letter of Intent (LOI) and Application Process